 Leave of Absence

-Students must enroll in a minimum of one course per semester to remain active on the rolls of the college.
-Students in good academic and financial standing may request a leave of absence for no more than two semesters during the total degree candidacy.
-They are expected to return to the college at the conclusion of their leave.
-Students must apply in writing to the director for a leave of absence.
+Students must enroll in a minimum of two courses per semester to remain active on the rolls of the college.
+Students in good academic and financial standing may request a leave of absence for no more than two semesters during the total period of the degree candidacy.
+Students are expected to return to the college at the conclusion of their leave.
+Students must apply in writing to the program director for a leave of absence.

-As part of the continued guidance offered to each student, the program director evaluates the record of any student who receives a course grade of C+ or less or whose grade point average falls below a 3.0.
-On the basis of this evaluation, the student may be placed on probation for one semester, or dismissed from the college.
+As part of the continued guidance offered to each student, the program director and the Academic Review Committee review the record of any student who receives a course grade of Marginal Pass (MP) or No Pass (NP).
+On the basis of this evaluation, the student may be placed on probation or dismissed from the college.

 Detailed information on policies and procedures is contained in the Welch Center for Graduate and Professional Studies graduate student handbook.